-Type of demand Lawful interception Communications data Statistics Vodafone disclosure unlawful (1) 125,688 (2) Key Note (1) It is unlawful to disclose any aspect of how lawful interception is conduc It is unlawful to disclose any aspect of how lawful interception is conducted.
+Type of demand Lawful interception Lawful interception Communications data Statistics Vodafone disclosure unlawful (1) 15 50,257 (2) Key Note (1) It is unlawful to disclose any aspect of how lawful interception is condu It is unlawful to disclose any aspect of how lawful interception is conducted.
 Key Note (2) Under Section 62 of the National Security Service Act, if the intelligence services demand information from a communications service provider, the service provider is not allowed to disclose any information (including aggregate data or statistics) in relation to such cooperation without the prior explicit permission of the competent minister or director general of the particular intelligence agency.
-The statistic disclosed here, therefore, does not include demands for access to communications data related to matters of national secu ess to communications data related to matters of national security.
+The statistic disclosed here, therefore, does not include demands for access to communications data related to matters of national security.
+For a summary of the most important legal powers relating to law enforcement demands, network censorship and encryption on a country by country basis, see our Legal Annexe.